VisionsOfficial/Human-Centric-Rulebook/blockchain/api/README.md

 #### [private] POST /contracts/:contractId/sign/:party

 > Uploads client's signature.
-This route requires a JWT token containing the `id` of a contract and a wallet `address` of a user that signed the document.
+This route requires a JWT token with `auth` subject, containing the `id` of a contract and a wallet `address` of a user that signed the document.

 ##### Path parameters

 | Name | Description
 |-|-
-| contractId | An `integer` representing a contract id.
+| contractId | A `hex` number representing a contract id.
 | party | A `string` defining a signer type (`client` or `provider`).

 ##### Body fields